AntixK/anandksub/README.md

 Note:
 1. For block math code, you need a new line before and after the $$.
+2. Equation labels must be at the end of the equation block.

 Bugs
 - [x] Replace @ defs with ::